vespo92/next-runtime-env/README.md

 ## The Solution

-`next-runtime-env` patches environment variables **at runtime** when your container starts, allowing:
+`next-standalone-env` patches environment variables **at runtime** when your container starts, allowing:

 - ✅ One Docker image for all environments
 - ✅ Runtime configuration via `APP_ENV`